IamNator/Dash_Cam/README.md

 ####  stm32f4xx.
 * All you will need for this process a USB type-C.
-* Plug the board to your computer through the USB cable
+* Plug the board to your computer through the USB cable.
 * Run the install_firmware.* as explained below.

 ### Uploading the firmware
 * Navigate to the <b>Binaries</b> subfolder in your already extracted file.
 * Make sure the drivers listed in the driverlist.txt are installed on your system.
 * Run the Batch file install_firmware.bat on windows or Bash file install_firmware.sh if you're using a mac or linux
-* Follow the Prompts to complete the process (Admin/su previlleges may be required)
+* Follow the Prompts to complete the process (Admin/su previlleges may be required).